mupastir/lightit_test/README.md

 This site can cipher and decipher English text with selected rotation, also show histogram of frequency letters in incoming text.

 **Download and install**
 Download project to any directory and unzip it.
-After that recommended to create virtual environment in folder with project:
+After that recommended to create virtual environment in folder with project.
+Execute in terminal next commands:

     python -m venv venv
 Also you need to install some libraries in pip:

     pip install flask flask-script
+**Run**
+To run site execute command:

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTkzNDEyNjQ3XX0=
+eyJoaXN0b3J5IjpbMTM2NjgxOTQ3OF19
 -->